jaytimm/twitter-and-us-lawmakers/twitter-handles.md

     important & methodologically useful – a distinction folks do not seem to acknowledge or address –

--   TOS contains `bioguid_id` column – which is super-valuable, as it gets us back to all other meta/data sets, and ultimately the reason why we incorporate this resource at all at this point – !!
+-   TOS contains `bioguide_id` column – which is super-valuable, as it gets us back to all other meta/data sets, and ultimately the reason why we incorporate this resource at all at this point – !!